The-Physics-Grid/The-Physics-Grid/target-audience/Junior-Student.md

 - **Star**

     The temperature of the center of the protostar increases as its density increases and is soon high enough for **nuclear fusion** to occur.
 Hydrogen gas in the center of the star transforms into helium.
 The energy released by the nuclear reaction produces an outward force which cancels out the inward gravitational force.
 When the two forces are balanced, the **star** is formed.
+This is also called the **main sequence** of the star.

 - **Red giant**